akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her father was often in the doorway of the chamber, watching, his great warrior’s hands hanging useless at his sides.
 He tried to help with carrying her outdoors, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.

-“Tend the fire for me, Harold.
-Beatrice will stay here.”
+‘Tend the fire for me, Harold.
+Beatrice will stay here.’

 And he would go, the soft rhythm of snoring soon drifting from his chair by the hearth.
 Only years later would Beatrice understand: her mother was telling Father to rest, and that he needed to care for himself now.

 On such occasions, Mother would speak quietly of things to come.

-“In a few years, Beatrice, your body will change.
+‘In a few years, Beatrice, your body will change.
 Do not be afraid or ashamed when it comes.
 One day you will bleed, and it will be natural, no wound, no sickness.
 It is the mark of womanhood.
-Wash yourself, rest if you can, and know that every woman before you has felt the same.”
+Wash yourself, rest if you can, and know that every woman before you has felt the same.’

 Beatrice brought apple blossoms once, when the trees first bloomed.
 She laid them on the pillow, and her mother’s thin fingers touched the petals.

-“They smell like spring,” Aldwina whispered one evening.
-“Like the year you were born.”
+‘They smell like spring,’ Aldwina whispered one evening.
+‘Like the year you were born.’

 Beatrice seldom knew how to respond.
 She would hold Goosie close, and the goose would press its warm head against her neck.